Annual Report • Updated January 2026

 Why This Trend Exists

-Digital Lavender sits between rational blues and empathetic pinks — a psychological sweet spot for prolonged digital interaction.
+Digital Lavender sits between rational blues and empathetic pinks.
+This balance works well for long digital sessions.

-It's the first color widely adopted by AI systems optimizing for calmness and trust.
+It is the first color AI systems widely adopted for calmness and trust.

 Application Standards